ruanxin/template-operator/docs/e2e-test.md

    This argument allows customization of the final state of a Module CR (`sample-yaml`).
 By default, a Module CR transitions to the `Ready` state.
 However, the final state can be configured to differ from this default.

-For instance, the `final-state` can be overridden to `Warning` by adding `--final-state=Warning` as a deployment argument.
-In this case, once the Module CR is deployed, it will remain in the `Warning` state.
+   For instance, to override the final state to `Warning`, add `--final-state=Warning` as a deployment argument.
+In this case, once the Module CR is deployed, it remains in the `Warning` state.

 - `final-deletion-state`